 - Cannot currently own a home, but does not have to be a first time home buyer

-- Meet the income restrictions for the area that the home is located in
+- Meet the income restrictions for the area where the home is located

 - If the home IS in an income restricted area (address based), the borrower must then meet the specified income requirement.
 Borrower will need to complete the Income Qualification Process with Avenue.